Silmaen/DepManager/README.md

 #### Configuration file

-The configuration file is a yaml file.
+The configuration file is a YAML file.
 Here is an example with explication in comment.

 ```yaml
 remote: